lycheeverse/lychee/README.md

 with `--exclude` (e.g. `--exclude example\.(com|org)`) or by using an "exclude file" (`--exclude_file`), which allows you to list multiple regular expressions for exclusion (one pattern per line).
 If a file named `.lycheeignore` exists in the current working directory, its contents are excluded as well.

+### Caching

+If the `--cache` flag is set, lychee will cache responses in a file called `.lycheecache` in the current directory.
+If the file exists and the flag is set, then the cache will be loaded on startup.
+This can greatly speed up future runs.
+Note that by default lychee will not store any data on disk.

 ## Library usage